Flat Rate vs Hourly Rate: Which is Better to Choose?

 A flat-rate pay is when you charge your clients a set price for a particular work regardless of the number of work to be completed.
 For a project with finite deliverables charging a flat rate makes the payment process easier.
 Besides, in a project where estimating the hours of work is difficult one can charge flat rates to avoid complications.

 For calculating the flat rates one can implement the hourly rate by multiplying this with the number of hours needed for the completion of the project.
 In other cases, for a particular set of tasks where you know the value of the project you can imply flat rates.
-Flat rates are also applicable for those projects which are considered more on the services provided than the number of hours worked.
+Flat rates are also applicable for those projects that are considered more on the services provided than the number of hours worked.
 For example, these pay systems benefit automotive technicians and auto mechanics in some projects.

 What is Hourly Rate pay?

 An hourly fee is something that you can charge your clients on an hourly basis.
 Track the number of hours worked for a specific project and multiply it with your hourly rates.
-For this billing procedure, you need to have an efficient time tracker which will monitor the hours spent working for the client.
+For this billing procedure, you need to have an efficient time tracker that will monitor the hours spent working for the client.

 It is even easy to invoice for hourly work, wanna know? – Check out our article on this!